-If one ESG risk is higher than 4 (stake rating minus maturity rating higher than 4), we organize a dedicated committee with the management board, the chief of compliance and the partner responsible of the investments to discuss and find mitigation actions.
-The information is shared to the risk committee and the Board at least annually.
-We are engaging with all our companies to decrease the risk for each issue.
+- If an ESG risk is greater than 4 for a company, the information is shared to the risk and compliance committee and to the partner responsible for the investments to discuss and find mitigation actions.
+The information is shared to the Board at least annually. - We are engaging with all our companies to decrease the risk for each issue.